pmongeon/qsslab/content/project/fostering-novelty/index.md

 - Does the Villum experiment fund the most innovative research proposals?
 - How distant are the research proposals to the applicants prior work?

+This project is hosted at the [Danish Centre for Studies in Research and Research Policy (CFA)](https://ps.au.dk/en/research/research-centres/the-danish-centre-for-studies-in-research-and-research-policy/).